 I found it just before leaving Bequia back in July.
 Literally, I could not have avoided it even if I tried!

 Actually, it’s more accurate to say that I couldn’t avoid its author.

 Her name: Silma Duncan.

 Her day job: Security Officer at Bequia Airport.

 Indeed, you can’t leave Bequia by air without running into Silma.
-She works the metal detector all passengers must pass to enter the departure lounge at the small island’s extremely basic airport.
+She works the metal detector all passengers must pass through to enter the departure lounge at the small island’s extremely basic airport.

 There’s no gift shop in the terminal where you’ll find Silma’s book for sale along with all manner of assorted sundries and such.
-She keeps a stack at her post, offering ’em to passengers after the pass through her screening procedures.
+She keeps a stack at her post, offering ’em to passengers after they pass through her screening procedures.
 Price: US$20.

 Needless to say, I simply couldn’t resist such an uncommon buy offered in such an uncommon way.
 Silma even signed it for me, offering a warm smile I’ll never forget as I left to board my flight.

 I later learned that Silma is known around the island as the Poet Laureate of Bequia, having penned a number of books that she’s self-published and sells herself.

 There’s an undeniable sing-song innocence to A Day in the Life of a Turtle.
 The poem traces the many experiences a young child might have if given the magical chance to spend a day as a turtle.
 Between the lines there are lessons to be learned about what turtles eat, the dangers they face, and life for all of us in general.